 Technically, even a pen can be used to injure people, but does it mean police officers should be arresting people carrying pens during protests?

 Our Los Angeles police misconduct attorney at JML Law warns that the ban would give rise to even more false arrests and wrongful convictions during protests.
-It could also result in more police shooting and police brutality during protests if police officers will think carrying a baseball bat makes you a potential murderer.
+It could also result in more police shootings and police brutality during protests if police officers will think carrying a baseball bat makes them a potential murderer.